 While some consumers elect to drop coverages on older cars, thereby eliminating their deductible entirely, some have gone as far as to completely drop their auto policies and drive without insurance.
 That’s always a bad idea, since they may face huge fines levied by law enforcement if they’re caught driving without insurance, not to mention the financial calamity an at-fault accident can place a driver without insurance in.

 However, it’s also a bad idea to select a deductible amount that is too high as well.
 Sure, your deductible amount will have an impact on the total cost of your car insurance premium, but smart consumers will think about the big picture, rather than just the price of their premium.

 It’s important to remember that the deductible amount is a driver’s level of exposure in the event they file a claim on their insurance policy.
 They will pay the deductible amount if repairs need to be done to their car, while the insurer will cover the remaining balance.
 So it is important that you select a deductible amount that you can afford.
-While you’ll save a few dollars over the course of a year with a massive deductible, if you can’t pay the deductible amount, or if it is going to put undue financial hardship on you, are you really saving anything?
+While you’ll save a few dollars over the course of a year with a massive deductible, if you can’t pay the deductible amount, or if it is going to put an undue financial hardship on you, are you really saving anything?
 Never select a deductible amount greater than you can afford or that you can access quickly and easily.

-One of the latest tactics offered by car insurance companies to gain customer loyalty have been the introduction of programs that go by terms like “disappearing deductible” or “deductible reduction.”
-These programs will automatically subtract a portion of your deductible each time your car insurance policy is renewed, while keeping your premium amount the same.
+One of the latest tactics offered by car insurance companies to gain customer loyalty has been the introduction of programs that go by terms like “disappearing deductible” or “deductible reduction.”
+These programs will automatically subtract a portion of your deductible each time your car insurance policy is renewed while keeping your premium amount the same.
 Over time, with a good driving history and a lack of claims, a driver will see their disappear lower year after year.